 These methods provide a short term fix for a long term problem.
 For example, if you are feeling sore while reading this page, you may feel that by standing or massaging your back, or by simply arching or twisting your body, you will have some needed relief.
 It is certainly true, but if you find yourself relying on this habit repeatedly, then there is a much deeper issue.

 Try this stretch for your tight hip flexors

-This is also true of another key hip flexor called the rectus femoris (fig. 6.1).
-A loose, well stretched psoas major would allow your lower back to rest closer or fully with the floor.
+This is also true of another key flexor called the rectus femoris (fig. 6.1).
+A loose, well-stretched psoas major would allow your spine to rest closer or fully with the floor.
 As a rule, if you can slip your entire hand behind your lumbar spine while lying down, your hip flexors may be too tight.
-You may likely experience discomfort in the lower back while performing this test.
+You may likely experience discomfort while performing this test.

 We can readily go online and find countless images of perfectly healthy individuals demonstrating for us how to perform these movements.
 We can copy their movements or videos and begin a routine.

-Some studies indicate that subjects with lumbar or lower back pain symptoms who performed either passive or active stretching for tight hip flexors improved the range of motion of their hips over a 3-6 week period.
+Some studies indicate that subjects with lumbar or LBP symptoms who performed either passive or active stretching for tight hip flexors improved the range of motion of their hips over a 3-6 week period.
 Either method was found to be equally beneficial.